- Our top pick in best lightweight running shoes

 Who should not buy it

 - You’re struggling to make your rent payment.
-It’s a doozy at $250!
-Almost any other Asics running shoe is cheaper.
+It’s a doozy at £260!
+Almost any other ASICS running shoe is cheaper.

 - If you are a stride runner who elongates your stride to go faster.
-Check out the Metaspeed Sky instead.
+I recommend the Metaspeed Sky instead.

 - If you want a bouncy, energetic race shoe.
 This is stiff and stable.
-Check out the Sky, or the New Balance FuelCell RC Elite v2.
+I would go for the Sky, or the New Balance FuelCell RC Elite v2.

 Austere construction leads to solid fit